 The KaZa Transfrontier Conservation Area comprises 36 game reserves in five neighbouring countries.
 This is a huge advantage for wild animals in particular that travel long distances on the search for food.
 Arbitrary borders that sometimes date from colonial times are no longer a hindrance for them.

 This is because the political conditions in the countries are as diverse as the landscape.
 In Angola, for example, the civil war that lasted 27 years clearly left its mark.
-President José Eduardo dos Santos has defended his rule for more than twenty-five years – much in the same way as Zimbabwe's head of state Robert Mugabe with his autocratic style of governance.
+Until recently, President José Eduardo dos Santos had defended his rule for more than twenty-five years – much in the same way as Zimbabwe's head of state Robert Mugabe with his autocratic style of governance.

 By contrast, Botswana has a functioning democratic system, while the presidential democracy in Namibia is considered modern among the KaZa member states.
 In cooperation with the WWF, Namibia has developed a particularly innovative approach to nature conservation, which gives the communities around the national park a share in tourism revenues.
 This approach is to be rolled out in other KaZa countries.

 "One of the greatest challenges with such a project is that some of the partners have made great progress and others still have huge problems to solve", said Nils Meyer, who took over the role of project manager in 2014 from Ralph Kadel at KfW Development Bank.
-"We want the countries to work together and learn from each other as partners."
+"We support the countries in working together and learning from each other as partners."

-Today, the KaZa Secretariat in northern Botswana coordinates the partnership with KfW.
-The promotional bank is currently working together with the World Bank on creating a cross-border visa system for the KaZa territory, one that is valid for all five countries.
-This would make it easier for tourists to travel in the KaZa region, but it is not an easy undertaking.
-The hurdles between the neighbouring countries, some of which have experienced decade-long civil wars, are still too high.
+Today, the KaZa Secretariat in northern Botswana coordinates the partnership with KfW and other donors.
+The promotional bank is supporting the KaZa Secretariat and the partner countries in creating a cross-border visa system for the KaZa territory, one that will finally be valid for all five countries.
+This would make it easier for tourists to travel in the KaZa region, but it is not an easy undertaking, as the pilote project with Zambia and Zimbabwe has shown.
+The hurdles between the neighbouring countries and among the authorities and interest groups involved are enormous, and it is hard to overcome them.

-For one year, tourists were able to apply for a visa for two countries at the same time: for Zambia and Zimbabwe.
-But this provisional attempt was as far as it got; the visa has since been discontinued.
+For Zambia and Zimbabwe, it has meanwhile been possible to completely transfer a common visa into routine operation.
+Botswana and Namibia are showing interest and willingness to engage in a joint visa.
+But there are still many questions and details to be clarified, resistance to be overcome and approvals to be obtained.
 "With a project the size of KaZa, we must proceed step by step.
-And we cannot always make direct progress, there are hurdles and setbacks to negotiate too", said Meyer.
+And we cannot always make direct progress, there are hurdles and setbacks to negotiate, too", said Meyer.
 It is not clear whether and when a visa will become available for all of the countries.